 Our Fertility treatment is sensitive to each of our patient’s unique Fertility needs.
 You can read all about the treatment process here.

 Yes, you do need a referral to make an appointment with a Fertility Specialist.
 You could either get a referral from your GP (valid for 12 months) or make an appointment with one of our Adora Fertility GPs, who will carry out a Fertility assessment (this will include various pathology & diagnostic imaging tests) before providing a referral to one of our Fertility specialists.
 The cost for this consultation and diagnostic tests will be covered by Medicare (i.e. they will be bulk-billed with no out-of-pocket cost to you.)

-To book in your free Fertility assessment and consultation with our Fertility GP, please contact your preferred clinic directly.
+To book in your bulk-billed Fertility assessment and consultation with our Fertility GP, please contact your preferred clinic directly.